-The following companies participate in our Accreditation Program: Sunpower, Zenernet, Sunlux and Vivint Solar.
+The following companies participate in our Authorized Partner Program: Sunpower, Zenernet, Sunlux and Vivint Solar.

 Since the industrial revolution, our use of energy and greenhouse gases has exponentially increased.
 Fortunately, the latest research and technology can help curb our dependence on non-renewable energy.
 Making energy-efficient upgrades may cut back on energy consumption and saves you some serious coin in the long run.

 Local government and public service companies often offer cash rebate programs for residents who install new, energy-efficient equipment or cooling systems.
 Some programs let homeowners make multiple upgrades at once for even more savings.
 Check the Database of State Incentives for Renewables & Efficiency (DSIRE) to find policies and incentives in your area for solar panels and other household upgrades.

 Smart thermostats track your preferences, schedule and local climate to cool and heat your space in the most energy-efficient way.
 You can use an app to control the thermostat remotely.
 Climate control is one of the most significant energy users in most homes.